 Mission Statement

 I'm a Mechatronics & Robotics Engineer currently pursuing my MSc in Robotics and Autonomous Systems at the University of Bath.
-My research focuses on decentralised control architectures for multi-robot systems - the kind of coordination that will be essential for space construction.
+My research focuses on decentralised control architectures for multi-robot systems.

-My goal is to work on space construction robotics: autonomous systems that can build orbital stations, lunar habitats, and eventually structures on Mars.
+My goal is to work on space robotics: autonomous systems that can operate in orbit and on planetary surfaces.
 This drives everything I do - from my academic research to the projects I take on.

 Background